tomhatzer/nova-slug-field/README.md

 # Laravel Nova Slug Field

 ## Looking for a new maintainer!
 Due to the fact that I no longer activley working with Laravel as a Framework, I'm looking for someone who is willing to maintain this little project in the future.
-If you're interested, drop me a message on twitter! https://twitter.com/hirschbenjamin/status/1219726085191061506
+If you're interested, drop me a message on twitter https://twitter.com/hirschbenjamin/status/1219726085191061506 or here: https://github.com/benjaminhirsch/nova-slug-field/issues/22

 ---